AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/create-filters.md

    >[!INFO]
    >
-   >When you filter for project that contain "marketing" in the name that are either not complete and are not On Hold, you can use the following multiple filter groups:
+   >When you filter for projects that contain "marketing" in the name that are either not complete and are not On Hold, you can use the following multiple filter groups:
    >`(Project: Name Contains Marketing AND Project: Percent Complete Does not equal 100)`
    >`OR`
    >`(Project: Name Contains Marketing AND Project: Status Does not equal On Hold)`